Amazon Requiring Regulatory Compliance for Dietary Supplements

 Certificate of Analysis

 A valid Certificate of Analysis (CofA) is the first regulation that will be required for any dietary supplements sold on Amazon.
-The CoA must come from an ISO/IEC 17025 accredited laboratory and include the batch/lot number, matching information between the product label and CoA, and the laboratory method utilized for testing.
+The CoA must come from an ISO/IEC 17025 accredited laboratory and include the batch/lot number, matching information between the product label and CoA, and the laboratory method utilised for testing.

 High quality images must also accompany these supplements.
 The complete name must be visible on the label, clear view of the nutritional fact panel and ingredient list, and the name and address of brand owner.